Orient

-The Orient is a term for the East in relation to Europe, traditionally comprising anything belonging to the Eastern world.
-It is the antonym of Occident, the Western World.
-In English, it is largely a metonym for, and coterminous with, the continent of Asia, loosely classified into the Western Asia, Southeast Asia, South Asia, Central Asia, East Asia, and sometimes including the Caucasus.
-Originally, the term Orient was used to designate only the Near East, and later its meaning evolved and expanded, designating also the Middle East, Central Asia, South Asia, Southeast Asia, or the Far East.
+The Orient is a term referring to the East in relation to Europe, traditionally comprising anything belonging to the Eastern world.
+It is the antonym of the term Occident, which refers to the Western world.

+In English, it is largely a metonym for, and coterminous with, the continent of Asia – loosely classified into Southwest Asia, Southeast Asia, South Asia, Central Asia, East Asia, and sometimes including the Caucasus.
+Originally, the term Orient was used to designate only the Near East, but later its meaning evolved and expanded, designating also Central Asia, Southwest Asia, South Asia, Southeast Asia, or the Far East.

-The term oriental is often used to describe objects from the Orient.
+The term oriental is often used to describe objects and (in a derogative manner) people coming from the Orient/eastern Asia.